Many enterprises are attracted to hybrid cloud architectures, but they don't realize that the process of hybridization...

 - Host the data in the data center and provide the cloud components with access.

-It may also be possible to use a mixture of the approaches.
+It may also be possible to use a mixture of these approaches.

 Instead, you're sending queries to, and receiving results from, an architected database management system.
 This eliminates the need to drag every database record across a cloud interface to determine whether it fits particular criteria.